Northwestern Iraq, Iraq: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and G. Be sure to choose the right kind.
-Most adapters currently available are simply plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C, D and G. Be careful to find the right type.
+Most adapters currently being sold are just plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most places.

 Traveling to Northwestern Iraq in August means experiencing hot desert summer with temperatures ranging from 86°F to 110°F. Therefore, your choice of clothing should be lightweight, breathable, and comfortable, ensuring you can cope with the heat effectively.
 Opt for loose and airy clothes made of cotton or linen to absorb sweat and allow your body to cool.
 Light-colored clothing is preferable as it reflects sunlight and is less heat absorbive, avoiding dark-colored attire, particularly black, as it tends to absorb more heat.